-The Touetsugama kiln originated in Mikawachi of Sasebo City in Nagasaki prefecture as a house kiln under the patronage of the Hirado clan.
+Touetsugama Kiln originated in Mikawachi of Sasebo City in Nagasaki prefecture as a house kiln under the patronage of the Hirado clan.
 The kiln was redeployed to Arita in Saga prefecture by IMAMURA Shikao XII for its expansion and is currently succeeded by IMAMURA Kenichi XIV.

 JICON uses its unique blends of porcelain stones and glazes.
-Traditionally in Arita, only pure white porcelain stones have been treasured as materials as they produce porcelain wares without the traces of pigments on the surface.
-And, at the same time, such materials provide good workability for craftsmen.
-However, the local resources have been almost depleted as porcelain stones with pigments or colored tones are discarded.
-In Arita, you can actually visit to see mining hills of porcelain stone with brownish contents exposed in the air that have been abandoned as no more pure white ones are available.
+Traditionally in Arita, only pure white porcelain stones have been treasured as materials as they produce porcelain wares without any traces of pigments on the surface.
+These materials actually provide good workability for craftsmen.
+However, the local resources have been almost depleted due to the discarding of porcelain stones with pigments or colored tones.
+In Arita, you can witness mining hills where abandoned porcelain stones with brownish contents are exposed to the air, as pure white ones are no longer available.

-In ecological point of view, these "lesser" materials should not be waisted but should be given a new life, thought Mr. IMAMURA of JICON together with the designer, OJI Masanori.
+From an ecological and sustainable point of view, these "lesser" materials should not be wasted but should be given a new life, thought Mr. IMAMURA of JICON, together with the designer, OJI Masanori.
 JICON sourced materials from multiple locations and tried to come up with the best blend to match their ideals.
-This was a time-consuming, tough project as such materials are often with less workability, and in order to overcome the difficulty, they also needed to formulate the best conditions to kiln their works with unusual blends of porcelain stones.
+This was a time-consuming, tough project as such materials are often less workable.
+In order to overcome the difficulty, they also needed to formulate the best conditions to kiln their works with unusual blends of porcelain stones.
 In the end, they found that their works should be kilned at a much higher temperature than in the conventional method.
 And, it also required a special blend of glazes which makes it possible to attain the ideal look and texture they envisioned.